CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

 ## Global Declarations

+- int timerMode
+    - This value controls the mode of the timer and is used to determine which behaviors to perform when a key is pressed.
+- int inputModeIndex
+    - This value controls the position at which the next number of a duration will be stored in memory
+- char[] inputString
+    - This value holds the current value of the user-input duration
+- int countdownStartValue
+    - This value is the converted equivalent of the inputString into an integer quantity of seconds
+- int row
+    - This value indicates the only row that is to be supplied power.
+This is used to determine which keypad input was pressed in the function handleMatrixButtonEvent().
+- int logLine
+    - This value is used with each serial print statement to distinguish identical outputs in the event of duplicate outputs.
+It must be displayed and  incremented with each printf call.
+- int buttonPressed
+    - This variable indicates if any button is currently pressed.
+A value of 1 means some button is pressed and 0 means no button is pressed.
+    - This is not guaranteed to be correct if multiple buttons are pressed at the same time.
+- char charPressed
+    - This variable contains the ASCII character representation of the button that is currently being pressed.
+If no button is being pressed, it will contain an ASCII value of '\0', the null terminator of a string.
+    - This is not guaranteed to be correct if multiple buttons are pressed at the same time.
+- char[][] keyValues
+    - This two-dimensional array contains the ASCII character values associated with each key in the matrix.
+It can be accessed with the index of a triggered input column and currently powered row to determine the ASCII value associated with that button.

 ## API and Built-In Elements Used
 - mbed.h
     - InterruptIn objects (4) used to detect button presses on the matrix keypad